MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/touch-tracking.md

 Also notice the `Capture` property.
 To capture touch events, an application must set this property to `true` prior to a `Pressed` event.
 Otherwise, the touch events behave like those in the Universal Windows Platform.

-The `TouchActionEventArgs` class in the PCL contains all the information that accompanies each event:
+The `TouchActionEventArgs` class in the .NET Standard library contains all the information that accompanies each event:

 ```csharp
 public class TouchActionEventArgs : EventArgs